WebberZone/top-10/readme.txt

     * New Top_Ten_Query class for fetching popular posts.
 Adds the function `get_tptn_posts()` which replaces `get_tptn_pop_posts()` which will be deprecated in a future version
 	* New option to exclude the Front page and Posts page if these are set in Settings > Reading or via Customizer
 	* New option in the Widget to include specific post IDs in the top lists.
 You can also use them in the shortcode using `include_post_ids`
+	* New block for Gutenberg aka the block editor.
+The block is called **Popular Posts [Top 10]** and you can find it under the widgets category

 * Enhancements/Modifications:
 	* No popular posts feed will be added if the corresponding slug is set to blank.